 - The Small Business Administration‘s information on business continuity, disaster relief, and recovery information.

-NACCHO is activated for Hurricane Harvey, Irma, and Maria response and recovery and encourages local health officials and others to direct any questions or requests to the NACCHO Preparedness Team at email@example.com.
+NACCHO encourages local health officials and others to direct any questions or requests to the NACCHO Preparedness team at firstname.lastname@example.org.

 Hurricane Season Public Health Preparedness, Response, and Recovery Guidance for Health Care Providers, Response and Recovery Workers, and Affected Communities — CDC, 2017.
 MMWR Morb Mortal Wkly Rep 2017;66:995-998.
 DOI: http://dx.doi.org/10.15585/mmwr.mm6637e1